When you purchase through links on this site, I may earn an affiliate commission. Learn more ›

 The Fujitsu Quaderno A4 is primarily designed for the Japanese market.
 Photo: Fujitsu

-Fujitsu e-readers run Android, come with a stylus and support Bluetooth.
-They can theoretically be used to play music and read scores, but their limited availability in much of the world makes them difficult to recommend (outside of Japan).
+Quaderno e-readers come with a stylus, and support for Bluetooth pedals was added recently.
+They can theoretically be used to read sheet music, but their limited availability in much of the world makes them difficult to recommend (outside of Japan).

-Furthermore, they run on an old version of Android, and thus their software support is not guaranteed in the medium term.
+Furthermore, they run on Android 9, which is remarkably old, and thus their software support is not guaranteed in the medium term.

 A 3rd generation constantly pushed back